CATALOG A-D

 SINCEREST APOLOGIES by Jessica Campbell: Inky, brushed text provides deadpan readings of incidents "Jessica"'s sorry for (not sure if this is fiction of non-fiction), like "I'm sorry I put on Juggalo makeup, drank 8 beers and professed my unrequited love to you."
 Sweet and funny, with nice inkwash illustrations.
 12 mini-sized pages, b+w; $1.00.

-►NEW! -- THE PUBLIC LIFE OF BEES by Corinne Mucha Jessica Campbell (Oily): Jessica's new zine is a hilarious guide to bees and the people who love them/are controlled by them.
+THE PUBLIC LIFE OF BEES by Corinne Mucha Jessica Campbell (Oily): Jessica's new zine is a hilarious guide to bees and the people who love them/are controlled by them.
 Charming, deadpan, and funny to boot.
 Includes a list of "bee" puns that were not used in the making of the zine.
 12 mini-pages, b+w; $1.00.

 LILLI CARRÉ has been self-releasing beautiful little comics for some time now, as well as having her work published by companies like Fantagraphics and Top Shelf.
 Everything she does is worth looking into-- have you seen her beautiful animations?
 I carry the following titles: